zhenkewu/CFRL/docs/source/customizations/custom_preprocessors.rst

   and two arrays otherwise.

-For example, though simple, the following :code:`ConcatenatePreprocessor` is a valid custom preprocessor that will be compatible with CFRL.
+For example, though simple, the following :code:`ConcatenatePreprocessor` is a valid custom preprocessor that will be compatible with PyCFRL.

 .. code-block:: python